3 Reasons Victims of Sexual Harassment Would Refuse To Report It

 You are entitled to work in a peaceful environment free from hostility and daily wrongdoings.
 Take action to stop workplace sexual harassment immediately.

-For a FREE Consultation in NY, NJ & PA schedule a free consultation with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C.
+For a FREE Consultation in NY, NJ & PA schedule a free consultation with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in New York City, New Jersey, Philadelphia and Miami.
 You can reach us online or by calling 877-469-5297.
 Our NYC employment law attorneys handle cases involving sexual harassment, discrimination, and other employment-related lawsuits.
 We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 We also have offices in New Jersey, Philadelphia and Miami to serve you.